-It is further recommended that a review of elementary fine arts programs, including a review of fine arts programs at Blue Mountain Elementary, be completed by February 2017 with recommendations for next steps presented to the Board by March 2017.
+It is further recommended that a review of elementary fine arts programs be completed by February 2017 with recommendations for next steps presented to the Board by March 2017.

 In addition, it is recommended that staff explore the feasibility of post-secondary partnerships in the area of Fine Arts programming in secondary schools and make recommendations about next steps and possible timelines to the Board by March 2016.